 Claptrap (Borderlands series)

 Claptrap is the only entry on my list that’s been a playable hero, a supporting character, and a villain.
 Not only that, but he has failed spectacularly and hilariously in each role.
-Whether it’s trying to lend you assistance during a mission, unleashing his ultimate skill as you control him, or trying to take over Pandora, Claptrap will inevitably screw it up somehow.
+Whether it’s trying to lend you assistance during a mission, unleashing his ultimate skill as you control him, or trying to take over the planet of Pandora, Claptrap will inevitably screw it up somehow.
 Oddly enough, he’s still a plucky little robot that makes everything in the borderlands so much more enjoyable, despite living a life of constant disappointment.

 Jack Baker (Resident Evil 7)